Lord of the Flies: Plot

 One night, an air battle occurs near the island and the body of a fighter pilot drifts down in a parachute.
 Twin boys Sam and Eric mistake the corpse for the beast.
 When Ralph and Jack investigate with another boy, Roger, they flee in terror, believing the imaginary beast is real.
 Jack tries to turn the others against Ralph, and goes off alone to form his own tribe, with most of the other boys gradually joining him.
 Jack and his followers set up an offering to the beast in the forest: a pig's head, mounted on a sharpened stick and swarming with flies.
 Simon, who often ventures into the forest alone, has an imaginary dialogue with the head that he dubs the "Lord of the Flies".
 The head tells Simon that there is no beast on the island, implies that the beast is actually within the boys themselves and predicts that the others will turn on Simon.
 That night, Ralph and Piggy visit Jack's tribe, who have begun painting their faces and engaging in primitive ritual dances.
-When Simon realises that the beast is only a dead pilot, he rushes to tell Jack's tribe, but the frenzied boys (including Ralph and Piggy) mistake Simon for the beast and kill him.
+When Simon realises that the beast is only a dead pilot, he rushes to tell Jack's tribe, but the frenzied boys, including Ralph and Piggy, mistake Simon for the beast and beat him to death.
+Ralph and Piggy tell themselves the death was not their responsibility and let Simon's body be carried away by the sea.

-Jack and his tribe steal Piggy's glasses, the only means of starting a fire.
+Jack and his tribe steal Piggy's glasses in the middle of the night.
 Ralph goes to Jack's camp with Piggy, Sam, and Eric to confront Jack and retrieve the glasses.
-Cementing his rebellious spirit against Ralph's authority, Roger drops a boulder that kills Piggy and shatters the conch in the process.
-Ralph manages to escape, but Sam and Eric are forced to join Jack's tribe.
-That night, Ralph secretly confronts Sam and Eric, who warn him that Jack plans to hunt for him.
+Roger drops a boulder, killing Piggy and smashing the conch.
+Ralph manages to escape, but Sam and Eric are taken hostage.
+That night, Ralph secretly confronts Sam and Eric.
+Sam and Eric warn him about Jack's plans to hunt him, and Ralph tells them about his planned hiding spot.

 The next morning, Jack's tribe sets fire to the forest.
-Ralph narrowly escapes the boys and the fire, and while fleeing, falls down in front of a uniformed adult – a British naval officer who has landed on the island to investigate the fire.
+Ralph narrowly escapes the boys and the fire, and while fleeing, falls down in front of a uniformed adult – a British naval officer who has landed on the island to investigate the smoke.
 Ralph, Jack, and the remaining boys erupt into sobs over the "end of innocence".
-The officer then expresses his disappointment at seeing the boys exhibiting such feral, warlike behavior, then turns, "moved and a little embarrassed", to stare at his cruiser waiting offshore.
+The officer then expresses his disappointment at seeing the boys exhibiting such feral, warlike behaviour, then turns, embarrassed and moved, to stare at his cruiser waiting offshore.